lupyuen/nshtask/README.md

 > "How to create a NuttX Task for NSH Shell"

-> "To create a NuttX task for the NSH shell, you will need to do the following steps:"
+> "To create a NuttX task for the NSH shell, you will need to do the following steps"

-> "In your NuttX application's main file, include the necessary headers for task creation and the NSH shell:"
+> "In your NuttX application's main file, include the necessary headers for task creation and the NSH shell"

 ```c
 #include <nuttx/sched.h>